-One issue that I would like to touch on at the outset of this blog post is that if CPS becomes aware of potential abuse or neglect of your child during the course of your investigation, it can use that as a reason to continue an investigation or even remove your child from your home.
+One issue that I would like to touch on at the outset of this blog post is that if CPS becomes aware of potential abuse or neglect of your child during your investigation, it can use that as a reason to continue an investigation or even remove your child from your home.
 The reason does not have to be detailed in their initial investigation report.
-Their investigation can uncover all sorts of information that can either be used to your advantage or disadvantage.
+Their investigation can uncover all sorts of information that can be used to your advantage or disadvantage.
 Keep this in mind as you ready yourself and your home for CPS involvement.

 CPS is going to talk to people- a lot of them

-Do you actually have to talk to CPS?
+Do you have to talk to CPS?

 The risk that you run by doing so is that the CPS caseworker may believe that you are hiding something or are unwilling to speak because your responses will lead to a finding that you abused or neglected your child.
 There are no fifth amendment protections in a situation like this- you are likely not being accused of a crime.
 On top of that, you are not in a courtroom.
 The caseworker is legally able to use your silence against you.

 If you have any questions about what you should or should not say to a CPS case investigator, I would recommend that you seek the advice of an experienced family law attorney.
-An attorney can provide you with some guidance regarding how to act and what to say to a CPS caseworker.
+An attorney can provide you with some guidance regarding acting and what to say to a CPS caseworker.
 Seemingly innocent comments can come back to haunt you later, and you would have no way of anticipating this without the assistance of an attorney.

 Consequences of speaking to CPS